samsuite/pacman-gameai/Assets/Maps/Key_Readme.txt

 f	fruit spawn

 Map is 28x31 (width of 28, height of 31)
+240 dots, 4 powerups (can be converted to dots for homework)
 Notes:
 Only ghosts can move through a gate tile
 Ghosts, Pac-Man, and Fruit should be moved half a tile to the right when spawned, this is how they begin centered.